|

 network) by a small team of Taylor KnowledgeWorkers

 in 3 hours.
-The goal has been for end-users to do
+The goal was for end-users to do

 this with three simple tools and no expert